Workplace Romance and its Consequences

 What if two people in a manager-subordinate relationship start dating which results in favouritism?
 What if the relationship between peers become a distraction for other employees and make them uncomfortable?
 There are several reasons for personal relationships to go wrong.
 Organizations receive multiple sexual harassment complaints, where complainant had to face retaliation from the respondent for ending a previously consensual relationship.

-How organizations can handle workplace romance?
+How can organizations handle workplace romance?

 Sensitisation on the topic of sexual harassment is the first step.
 Offenders try to bail out from sexual harassment complaints with the excuse that they were unaware of the impact of their behaviour.
 An employer, for this reason, should deploy measures to increase awareness about what constitutes sexual harassment, what is acceptable in workplace and what is not, and the penalty associated with the offence.
 Mandatory and periodic training is the most effective measure to increase awareness.